jeffsnff/The-Fountain-of-Objects/README.md

 ## About The Project

-"The Fountain of Objects" is a text-based maze game inspired by *The C# Player’s Guide* by Jon Skeet (Starbound Software).
+"The Fountain of Objects" is a text-based maze game inspired by *The C# Player’s Guide* by RB Whitaker.
 You explore a 2D grid of dark cavern rooms, navigate by sensing rather than seeing, find and activate the Fountain of Objects, then return safely to the entrance to win.

 ## Gameplay Overview